-Your instructor (either Rick or Ronnie) will show you how to have your dog walk calmly beside you (the onset of having your dog go with you in the field), introduce your dog to birds, develop points of contact for cues for stopping, turning and recall, work your dog on a checkcord, including pointing and backing exercises… and much more.
+Your instructor will show you how to have your dog walk calmly beside you on a loose lead (the onset of having your dog go with you in the field), introduce your dog to birds, develop points of contact for cues for stopping, turning and recall, work your dog on a check-cord, including pointing and backing exercises…and much more.
 Key training tools at this stage are the Smith’s Wonder Lead (aka "Command Lead"), check cord, and whoa post.
 This is the beginning of teaching your dog the fundamentals that every bird dog needs to know.
 The Foundation is the most important phase of training your bird dog.

 Our seminars are all about teaching you how to train your bird dog.
 So come prepared to be given a lot of information!
-We are not training your dog over the course of the weekend.
+Remember, we are not training your dog over the course of the weekend.
 We are training you to train your dog!